caledavis/GPXRouteBuilder/README.md

 5. A greyscale toggle in case the map looks a bit too confusing.
 ## How was it made?
 This tool was vibe coded with Claude using Sonnet 4.6.

+Because of that, it is free and open-source.
+I have no programming skills to speak of, and the only way I was able to put this together was by using an AI model which was (in all likellihood) trained on stuff made by other people with infinitely more skills than me.